amplifyit/viteappsio/README.md

-- 👋 We are @stellarlabio
+- 👋 We are @viteapps
-- 👀 We are interested in changing the future of building business applications
+- 👀 We are interested in making it easy for everyone to build apps with #PowerPlatform
-- 🌱 We are currently building tools to empower existing low code platforms for building business applications
+- 🌱 Currently, we are cooking some good stuff, tools & content
-- 💞️ We are focusing in making this simple, easy and safe when building business applications
+- 💞️ We are focusing in making this fast, simple, easy and safe when building business applications
-- 📫 You can reach us on stellarlab.io